 If you want to keep your system up-to-date, you can enable automatic updates via yum-cron.

-Also, it allows you to exclude a package or packages from the yum update if you need to.
+Also, if needed, it allows you to exclude a package or packages from the yum update.

-Yum is installed by default and you do not need to install it.
+Yum is installed by default and you do not need to install it seperately.

 |S.No||RPM (RPM Package Manager)||YUM (Yellow Dog Updater, Modified)|

 |1||Red Hat introduced RPM in 1997.||Yellowdog UPdater (YUP) was developed in 1999-2001 and YUM replaced the original YUP utility in 2003.|